iotaledger/wallet.rs/documentation/docs/specification.md

 #### move()

 Moves funds from one account to another.
-This method should use the [send()](#send) method from the sender account and initiate a message to the receiver account.
+This method should use the [send()](#send) method from the sender account and initiate a blocks to the receiver account.

 ##### Parameters